CubeVi/3DMonitor/README.md

 ## Light Field Calibration

 The lenticular lens grid is manufactured to tight tolerances, but small unit-to-unit variations in lens placement can cause the 3D effect to look misaligned or "ghosted" without fine-tuning.
-The C1 therefore supports per-unit calibration, performed entirely inside **CubeStage** — your application does not need to implement any calibration UI of its own.
+The C1 therefore supports per-unit calibration, performed entirely inside the **platform** — your application does not need to implement any calibration UI of its own.

 **What calibration adjusts**

 The primary calibration parameter is **X0** — the horizontal origin of the lenticular grid.
 When X0 is off by even a fraction of a pixel, the left-eye and right-eye views swap or blend incorrectly, degrading the 3D experience.
-The user adjusts X0 inside CubeStage until the depth effect looks sharp and comfortable, then saves the value to the device.
+The user adjusts X0 inside the **platform** until the depth effect looks sharp and comfortable, then saves the value to the device.

 **What your app needs to do**

 Nothing extra.
 Once the user has calibrated their unit, the corrected X0 (along with the fixed Interval and Slope) is stored on the device and returned automatically to every application that requests device configuration.
 Simply read the three values at startup and use them directly in your interleaving shader or algorithm — the calibration is already baked in.

-> **Tip:** If a user reports that your app's 3D output looks wrong on their device, ask them to re-run calibration in CubeStage first.
+> **Tip:** If a user reports that your app's 3D output looks wrong on their device, ask them to re-run calibration in the **platform** first.
 In most cases that resolves the issue without any code change on your side.

 ## Publish Your Own App